 CIRCULATING A REFERENDUM PETITION

-To view results of Utah Initiatives and Referenda since 1960, click here.
+To view results and information of Utah Initiatives and Referenda since 1960, click here.

-For a list of initiatives and referenda currently in circulation, click here
+For a list of initiatives and referenda currently in process, click here

 Circulating a Referendum Petition